tatam/lama/README.md

 _Lama, the application that does not mince words._

 ## Description
-Lama is a GNU Linux tool for mixing a word list.
+Lama is a GNU Linux tool to generate a word list.
 The  goal is to obtain a custom password dictionary to a particular target, whether physical or moral.

-It is therefore important that the words in this list correspond to the target.
+It is therefore important that words in this list correspond to the target.

-Keep in mind that the Lama generates a simple password list and not complex, this goal is to be fast and targeted rather than slow and exostif.
+Keep in mind that Lama generates a simple password list and not complex, the goal is to be fast and targeted rather than slow and exhaustive.

 ## Compilation
 ### Install
-Note that the make install must be run as **root**, because the binary was copy to **/bin** and configurations file into **/etc/lama**.
+Note that the make install must be run as **root**, because the binary was copyed to **/bin** and configurations files to **/etc/lama**.

 `make`